Connect a Docker container to your tailnet with Docker Compose

 Based on the Docker Compose YAML example in this topic, here is a breakdown of the included fields and flags for this setup:

-• tailscale (app #1): Runs the Tailscale client in a container.
+• tailscale: Runs the Tailscale client in a container.

-• hostname: tailscale-nginx: Sets the node name that appears in your tailnet.
+• hostname: tailscale-nginx: Sets how this container identifies itself on your network and in your tailnet.

-• TS_AUTHKEY: Authenticates the container to your tailnet.
+• TS_AUTHKEY: Authenticates the container using your Tailscale auth key.

 • net_admin: Lets the container configure network interfaces, routing tables, and other network settings.
 This capability is required when using kernel networking with Tailscale.

-• restart: unless-stopped: Restarts the container automatically unless you stop it manually.
+• restart: unless-stopped: Automatically restarts the container unless you manually stop it.